klmmmv/thesis/chap2.md

 the happy path.
 This is being exhibited in +@fig:rcv-timeout.
 This figure also introduces another concept.
 Different paths can be chosen according to variables in the message or business object (which is part of the message).
-The variable in thise case is the approval or disapproval of a manager.
+The variable in this case is the approval or disapproval of a manager.
 Timeouts also can be initiated by subjects themselves.
 This is yet again a simple message with the variable "breakup" instead of the "timeout" path.

 ![Timeout and transition logic in receiving state](images/print/comm3.pdf){#fig:rcv-timeout .class }